solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    2. Check that the bankhash of selected slot matches the data locally.

-   3. Verify that the selected fork contains local root, and that its local heaviest fork slot is on the same fork as the leader's choice.
+   3. Verify that the selected fork contains local root, and that its local heaviest fork slot is on the same fork as the coordinator's choice.

-   If any of the above repair or check fails, exit with error message, the leader may have made a mistake and this needs manual intervention.
+   If any of the above repair or check fails, exit with error message, the coordinator may have made a mistake and this needs manual intervention.

+   When exiting this step, no matter what a non-coordinator validator chooses, it will send a `RestartHeaviestFork` back to leader to report its status.

 5. **Generate incremental snapshot and exit**